rhk7913/VPNproject/index.md

 cd ~/wireguard/config
 ```

-The following command will list all the files and directories in the ~/wireguard/config directory
+The following command will list all the files and directories in the ~/wireguard/config directory:
 ```
 ls
 ```